 CS33 Types of hazardous waste include: asbestos; batteries; fluorescent light tubes; garden and household chemicals; medicines; oils; paints; glues and varnishes; paint thinners and removers; refrigeration equipment and smoke detectors.
-The amount of hazardous waste arisings is considered to be 11,000 tonnes per annum (ERM Report,
+The amount of hazardous waste arisings is considered to be 11,000 tonnes per annum (ERM Report, 2005).

-2005).
 Milton Keynes Council collects a very small amount.
 Most of this goes to specialist recyclers outside the council area.
 Any waste to be landfilled, such as asbestos goes to the nearest hazardous landfill at Kingscliffe in Northamptonshire.

-- The majority of new development is carried out on greenfield sites and consequently there is limited need for treatment of contaminated soils. - CS34 The only current provision for hazardous waste in Milton Keynes is permission for clinical waste processing in Bletchley, which is not operational.
-A site for pharmaceutical waste treatment is currently the subject of pre-application discussions, which will cover an area of a 50-mile radius. - CS35 The provision of facilities for dealing with Hazardous Waste is generally market led and dealt with by large-scale specialist facilities to deal with specific waste streams.
+- The majority of new development is carried out on greenfield sites and consequently there is limited need for treatment of contaminated soils. - CS34 The only current provision for hazardous waste in Milton Keynes is permission for clinical waste processing in Bletchley, which is not operational. - CS35 The provision of facilities for dealing with Hazardous Waste is generally market led and dealt with by large-scale specialist facilities to deal with specific waste streams.
 This makes it difficult to plan for and criteria against which proposals may be considered are contained within the Development Control Policies.